 Vice President, Administration & Business Development

 Keith Svagerko, Vice President, has business development and administration responsibilities at CorInnova.
-Mr. Svagerko has 25 years of experience in business development and sales at start-up, early stage and large publicly held companies including Texas Oncology, US Oncology, Navvis & Company and Unified Physician Management.
+Mr. Svagerko has 25 years' of experience in business development and sales at start-up, early stage and large publicly held companies including Texas Oncology, US Oncology, and Unified Women's Healthcare.
 He is a Schedler Honors College graduate from the University of Central Arkansas, with a B.S. degree in Science.
 Mr. Svagerko earned a Masters in Health Administration from Indiana University, and an M.B.A. from the University of Texas at Arlington.

 Sonia Deggs, CPA